 All very fun, but in the future, drones could be an integral part of our daily lives.
 You’ve likely seen shows and people talk about how in a few years drones could be the new delivery services.
 Anything from pizza to Amazon packages, and more.
 And honestly…that’s very probable.
 Drones right now can be incredibly sophisticated, and some TV shows actually use them for sweeping and aerial shots as the film, it’s very cool.
 But to do deliveries, that’d have to be a little more programmed, as human error no doubt would be a very big buzzkill.

 Not that it’s impossible right now, it’s more of a question of numbers, logistics, costs, and making sure that the deliveries themselves are done in a methodical and careful manner.
 After all, it’s bad enough when delivery people don’t care enough about our packages that they just throw them onto the porch and potentially break stuff, the last thing we need is that to happen with drones.
 But by 2050?
-We might not only have drones delivering our packages, but we might also be looking up at the sky and seeing drones flying all over with incredible speed and accuracy, and that they potentially could all be travel by AI!
+We might not only have drones delivering our packages, but we might also be looking up at the sky and seeing drones flying all over with incredible speed and accuracy, and they potentially could all be traveled by AI!
 The potential is there, and by that point, various upgrades to drones and their programming will no doubt make them all the more efficient, durable, and quick.

 And potentially, they might transcend basic deliveries for people and do emergency work.
 Imagine a drone taking a vital piece of medical material to a hospital to ensure it doesn’t stick in traffic?
-Or helping watch over an important convoy to let people know on the ground if there is the trouble?
+Or helping watch over an important convoy to let people know on the ground if there is trouble?
 There are many ways that drones could affect our world, the only question is, will we let them by 2050?
 Let’s keep going with transportation, shall we?
 Right now, one of the most important ways to urge round the countries we sleep in is that the trains.

 Trains ferry people and everyone kind of cargo around in an efficient and reliable manner, which is why they have been in use for many years.
 Especially when it comes to passenger and freight trains.
 They can take a long time to get to their destinations and at times it’s more logical to take other modes of transportation.
 This is why companies are making special sorts of trains which will go much faster.
 You know of the magnetic trains of Japan no doubt, but others like the Virgin Hyperloop pare trying to push things even farther.”
 Passengers or cargo are accelerated gradually via electric propulsion through a low-pressure tube.